rom-rb/rom-rb.org/source/learn/introduction/why.html.md

 ---
+title: Introduction
-title: Why ROM?
+chapter: Why ROM?
-chapter: Introduction
 ---

-# Why ROM?

 Many Rubyists start their journey being exposed to Rails and its favored object relational mapping (ORM) library, `Active Record`. `Active Record` is an